 What You’ll Get

-‘Solo Full-time RVing On A Budget’ – a 54 page e-guide
+‘Solo Full-time RVing On A Budget’ – the guide

-The Perfect Small RV Worksheet – a 4 page worksheet to hone in on your perfect small RV
+The Perfect Small RV Worksheet – a worksheet to hone in on your perfect small RV

-The Perfect Tow Vehicle Worksheet – a 2 page worksheet to hone in on your perfect tow vehicle
+The Perfect Tow Vehicle Worksheet – a worksheet to hone in on your perfect tow vehicle

-The Money Worksheet – a 2 page worksheet, and a 1 page Excel spreadsheet, to help you manage your finances for a quicker takeoff
+The Money Worksheet – a worksheet, (and Excel spreadsheet with the digital versions), to help you manage your finances for a quicker takeoff

-The RV Inspection Checklist – a 4 page checklist and question sheet to take with you when looking at used RVs
+The RV Inspection Checklist – a checklist and question sheet to take with you when looking at used RVs